yetulaxman/ContainersHPC2023/_hands-on/Jupyter_puhti.md

 1. Log in to [Puhti web interface](https://www.puhti.csc.fi)
 2. Login with CSC/HAKA/VIRTU credentials (Users should have accepted Puhti service in [myCSC](https://my.csc.fi/welcome) page under a course (or own) project before using this service).
-3. Once login is successful, select "Interactive Sessions" on the top menu bar and then click "Jupyter for courses".
- On the right-hand side you can see the different fields for filling in before launching as a batch job.
-For this course, select the "Project" and "Working directory" corresponding to course project.
-Then you will be able to see "NMRLipids-course-yourcscusername" module under the "Course module" field.
-You can then launch Jupyter notebook which will be launched in the interactive partition by default.
+3. Once login is successful, select "Interactive Sessions" icon on the top menu bar and then click "Jupyter for courses". you can then see the different fields for filling in before launching as a batch job.
+First select the "Project" and "Working directory" and then you will be able to see "NMRLipids-course-yourcscusername" module under the "Course module" field.
+You can then launch Jupyter notebook which will be launched in the interactive partition.
 You can also change the default settings by checking "Show custom resource settings".
 4. Upon successful launching a job, you can click on "Connect to Jupyter" to see the course notebook corresponding to your course environment.